wookey-project/libhmac/doc/index.rst

    int hmac_init(hmac_context *ctx, const uint8_t *hmackey, uint32_t hmackey_len, hash_alg_type hash_type);

-This library doesn't require any early_init step as the HMAC implementation is full software.
+This library does not require any early_init step as the HMAC implementation is full software.

 The HMAC initialization function uses the following arguments: